Is FanDuel Predicts Safe and Legit?

 What happens to my money if FanDuel Predicts shuts down?

-Is FanDuel Predicts available in my state?
+Is FanDuel Predicts available in all states?

 Is FanDuel Predicts considered gambling?